- Percy Bysshe Shelley

 There are no flights to Venice from Vancouver.
 We would have to transit through London on our way to board our Mediterranean cruise in Venice.
-Instead of flying to Venice, we decided to take the train from London to Venice.
+Instead of flying to Venice, we took the train from London to Venice.
 This meant:

-- Taking the Eurostar from St Pancras Station to Gare du Nord in Paris — just about left my camera bag in the station.
+- Taking the Eurostar from St Pancras Station to Gare du Nord in Paris — just about left my camera bag at the station.
 Not a great start.

 - Rush across Paris by taxi to Gare de Lyon — got scammed by the taxi driver into agreeing to a fixed rate.
 I should have known better.

 - Catch the TGV (High Speed) train to Turin — they didn’t check my passport at the Italian border.
 The customs official looked at the cover, said ‘Canadian’, and walked on.